1922 Turin massacre: Background

 After the March on Rome and the appointment of Benito Mussolini as Prime Minister on 29 October 1922 the Turin labour movement kept on offering resistance to Fascism.
-The residual working class opposition was shown by the ongoing clandestine production and distribution of the Turin-based Communist newspaper L'Ordine Nuovo, headed by Antonio Gramsci, as well as political, factory and paramilitary organization, including popular uprisings against Fascist encroachment on working-class neighbourhoods and an important factory election victory.
+The residual working class opposition was shown by the ongoing clandestine production and distribution of the Turin-based Communist newspaper L'Ordine Nuovo, headed by Antonio Gramsci, as well as political, factory, and paramilitary organization, including popular uprisings against Fascist encroachment on working-class neighbourhoods and an important factory election victory.

 Another important factor was the rivalry between the paramilitary and political leadership of the local Turin fascio.
 Once in government Mussolini sought to contain the violent excesses of local squadrismo led by Cesare Maria De Vecchi.
 The Turin's Fascists became increasingly angered by Mussolini's tendency to collude with local economic and political elites and police chiefs in marginalizing the leader of Turinese and Piedmontese squadrismo, De Vecchi and his right-hand man Piero Brandimarte.
 Fascism's increasingly prominent political position at the national level required stricter discipline from Fascists to prevent disaffection of its more liberal and squeamish backers.

 The massacre

-The initial pretext for the large-scale offensive against the labour movement in Turin was the killing of two Fascists, Giuseppe Dresda and Lucio Bazzani, in the Barriera di Nizza, by the Communist militant and tram worker Francesco Prato, on the night of 17–18 December 1922.

-In revenge Fascists raided and burned down the Camera del lavoro, the trade union headquarters, and attacked on two clubs of the Italian Socialist Party.
+The initial pretext for the large-scale offensive against the labour movement in Turin was the killing of two fascists, Giuseppe Dresda and Lucio Bazzani, in the Barriera di Nizza, by the communist militant and tram worker Francesco Prato, on the night of 17–18 December 1922.
+In revenge, fascists raided and burned down the Camera del lavoro, the trade union headquarters, and attacked two clubs of the Italian Socialist Party.
 This was followed by the destruction of the Turin-based Communist newspaper L'Ordine Nuovo.
-A number of the editors were taken to the central park in Turin and were threatened to be executed by Fascist squads.
+A number of the editors were taken to the central park in Turin and were threatened with execution by Fascist squads.